 2007 — Dedication of the Villa Grébovka

-On June 8th, the former Czech President Vaclav Havel and U.S. Supreme Court Justice Sandra Day O’Connor join CEELI Institute Founder Homer Moyer to publicly dedicate the Villa Grébovka as the headquarters of the CEELI Institute which continues today.
+On June 8th, former Czech president Vaclav Havel and U.S. Supreme Court Justice Sandra Day O’Connor join CEELI Founder Homer Moyer to dedicate the fully renovated and modernised Villa Grébovka as the headquarters and residential training facility of the CEELI Institute.

 The CEELI Institute helps establish the Conference of Chief Justices of Central and Eastern Europe, which annually brings together the senior judges from the region’s highest courts to share and develop strategies and best practices to promote judicial integrity and accountability, to improve court management, and to combat corruption in the courts.